metricas

 The primary outcome was survival without liver transplantation at 6 months.
 Patients who received transplantation were regarded as dead.
 The secondary outcome was transplantation-free survival at 90 days.

 Continuous variables were represented by means ± standard deviations (SDs) or medians (ranges), while categorical variables were presented as numbers and percentages.
 Comparisons between the two groups were made using Student's t-test or Mann-Whitney U test for continuous variables and chi-square test or Fisher's exact test for categorical variables.
 The period from the initial day of SAH treatment ± rifaximin until death or liver transplantation.
 For those patients who did not encounter the events of interest, their data were censored on the date of their last follow-up visit.
-The Kaplan–Meier method and Cox proportional hazards model were utilized to compare survival times between the two groups, with a two-sided test and a significance threshold of 0.05.
+Transplantation-free survival time was assessed with the Kaplan-Meier method, and differences in survival were evaluated using the Tarone-Ware test.
+Cox proportional hazards model, using the backward stepwise likelihood ratio method, was applied to determine the independent predictors of 3-month and 6-month transplant-free survival with a two-sided test and a significance threshold of 0.05.
+Multivariate analysis was performed with variables with P<0.1 in univariate analysis.
+When the MELD score was included in the multivariate analysis, the components of MELD score (bilirubin, creatinine, and INR) were excluded to avoid multicollinearity.
 Statistical significance was defined as a P value under 0.05.
 Data analysis was conducted using SPSS version 18.0 (SPSS, Inc. IBM Company, Chicago, IL, USA).

 All participants provided written informed consent.
 This study received approval from the institutional review board at each participating hospital and adhered to the Good Clinical Practice guidelines and the Declaration of Helsinki.
 The study has been registered with ClinicalTrials.gov (NCT02485106).
 Each co-authors had access to the study data, and all reviewed and approved the final manuscript.